dfhoughton/perimeter-playground/README.md

 ## Dedication

-This project is dedicated, like all my projects, to my son Jude, known on github as Turkey McMac.
+This project is dedicated, like all my projects, to my son Jude, known on github as [TurkeyMcMac]( https://github.com/TurkeyMcMac).
 He would have appreciated this more than anyone.
 It's the sort of thing he might have done himself.
 He would have done it better and with less gassing about.

 I miss you, Jude.
 You were the best person I've ever known.
 I love you.